yalmip/yalmip.github.io/_posts/commands/2018-08-17-getvariables.md

     2 3 4 5 6 7
 ````

-Also nonlinear terms have internal indicies (and assosciated structure to explain how the term relates to other linear variables)
+Also nonlinear terms have internal indicies (and assosciated data to explain how the term relates to other linear variables)

 ````matlab
 z = x^2;